 Certified ASME products are stamped with the Society’s certification symbol, referred to simply as, “the mark.”
 Companies that meet ASME’s certification standards employ the mark to signify and ensure consumers that products meet local and state codes, and have satisfied any governmental regulatory requirements where applicable.
 As ASME standards are recognized in over 140 countries, companies with ASME welding certification can transport and install those products anywhere.

 Throughout the US, Canada, and around the globe, the ASME welding certification also ensures skilled welds and quality metal fabrication processes meet nationally and internationally recognized standards.
 It means that the welds have met criteria with regard to thickness, application, and code standards, and that material passes BPVC, BPE, and RTP-1 compliance.

-Finally, ASME certified companies signify that that facility, plant or fabrication shop has met ASME’s stringent Quality Standards, Safety Standards, and Continuing Quality criteria.
+Finally, ASME-certified companies signify that that facility, plant, or fabrication shop has met ASME’s stringent Quality Standards, Safety Standards, and Continuing Quality criteria.
 ASME certification documents audits that companies adhere to quality over time.
-Though regulatory codes and requirements differ from state-to-state and from country-to-country, an ASME certification ensures that no matter where the facility operates, it has met the highest quality and safety standards in the industry.
+Though regulatory codes and requirements differ from state to state and from country to country, ASME certification ensures that no matter where the facility operates, it has met the highest quality and safety standards in the industry.
 It also signifies the ongoing commitment to safety and quality standards.

 At Quest-Tech our welders have a wide range of ASME certifications to ensure that we are able to meet customers’ expectations.
 Contact us today to learn more!